PixelPunkNFT/Create-Token-Solana-metaplex-metadati/README.md

 ```

 ## Run
-we will make a token mint account
+we will make a token  account

 ```bash
 solana-keygen grind --starts-with bos:1